polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 import keyring from '@polkadot/ui-keyring';
 ```

-Initializing this keyring is super simple, all we need to do it call `loadAll`, to get access to the testing accout we can simply passe the object `{isDevelopment: true}` as parameter.
+Initializing this keyring is super simple, all we need to do it call `loadAll`.
+To get access to the testing accouts, we can simply passe the object `{isDevelopment: true}` as parameter.
 We will add a new `useEffect` function to initialize our keyring.
 Let's `console.log` it to inspect what it gives us.

 This is the code we added:
 ```js